FFede0/RL4CC/RL4CC/config_files/README.md

 1. provide a `tune_config` (including parameters related to the configuration of the `Tuner` object), and
-2. adapt the `ray_config` file to properly define the search space.
+2. adapt the `learner_config` file to properly define the search space.

 Details are provided in the following.